 Dussehra celebrations are an important event of India.
 Dussehra is more popularly known as 'Vijayadashmi'.
 It has several concepts and notions associated with it.
+The festival of Dussehra is actually considered as an auspicious day as this day marks the victory of good over the evil forces.

 The festival of Dussehra is celebrated in the traditional Hindu month of Ashwin.
 However, the dates of Dussehra differ from one year to another.
 There is a popular legend behind the celebrations of Dussehra, which says that on this remarkable day, Lord Shri Rama killed demon king Ravana and rescued his abducted wife Sita.
 This day marks the day of homecoming of Lord Shri Rama, his wife Sita and his loyal brother Lakhsmana after 14 long years of exile.